 Many kids love camping because it’s a little break from the norm.
-Sleeping under the stars, making marshmallows over a campfire, and taking time away from electronics to see how people used to live before the days of technology can be lots of fun.
+Sleeping under the stars, making marshmallows over a campfire, and taking time away from electronics to see how people lived before the days of technology can be lots of fun.

-The great thing is, with a little preparation and some gear, you can do it in your backyard.
-You don’t even have to buy a tent if your budget doesn’t allow; drape some sheets from a tree and secure them with a clothesline.
+The great thing is that you can do it in your backyard with some preparation and some gear.
+You don’t even have to buy a tent if your budget doesn’t allow it; drape some sheets from a tree and secure them with a clothesline.

-Butterflies are beautiful and mysterious little creatures that provide great learning opportunities for kids because of the way they transform.
-Talk to your child about the different gestation periods for butterflies and look for cocoons in the backyard during spring.
+Butterflies are beautiful and mysterious little creatures that provide excellent learning opportunities for kids because of the way they transform.
+Talk to your child about the different gestation periods for butterflies, and look for cocoons in the backyard during spring.

 Build a butterfly garden using a few small, shallow trays.
-Fill one with water and add stones the butterflies can land on to get a drink, and place butterfly nectar in the others.
+Fill one with water, add stones the butterflies can land on to get a drink, and place butterfly nectar in the others.

-Creating A Safe, Functional Backyard For A Child On The Autism Spectrum
+Creating A Safe Backyard For Children On The Autism Spectrum

 Getting your child outdoors and interested in learning is a great way to keep him engaged, and it will allow for some family bonding at the same time.
-Talk to your child about every step of your outdoor activities and look for new learning opportunities along the way.
+Talk to your child about every step of your outdoor activities and look for new learning opportunities.